China Sourcing Agents

 The consequence of missing this: a shipment of 3,000 finished smartwatches held at FedEx hub (or destroyed) because the cell manufacturer’s UN 38.3 report covers a slightly different discharge rate than what’s actually used in the product.
 We’ve seen this happen.
 Customs brokers don’t always catch the mismatch — they check that a document exists, not that it matches the actual configuration.
 Our pre-shipment inspection includes a direct comparison of the UN 38.3 report parameters against the production BOM and pack configuration.

 IEC 62133-2 covers product-level battery safety — overcharge protection, short circuit protection, mechanical integrity.
 Unlike UN 38.3 which is transport-focused, IEC 62133-2 is a market-access requirement in the EU (required for CE marking of products with lithium batteries).
 Testing through an accredited lab typically takes 4–6 weeks and costs $1,500–$3,000 depending on the cell configuration.
+Battery management systems (BMS) and the charging ICs that feed them are also covered under our power electronics sourcing practice — the UL 62368-1 and multi-market certification requirements for wearable charging accessories follow the same compliance framework as standalone chargers.

 Plan for longer certification timelines than most hardware roadmaps allocate: